LouisGodfrin/AI_Project/README.md

 Make sure these libraries are installed and imported correctly for the project to run smoothly.

-# Environment
+## Environment
 You need to be in a virtual environment to run this project.

 To do this

--Go to the ‘AI_Project’ project folder
+- Go to the ‘AI_Project’ project folder
--Do: python -m venv ‘virtual_environment_name’ (here env for example) -Then do: env/Scripts/activate
+- Do: python -m venv ‘virtual_environment_name’ (here env for example)
+- Then activate the virtual environment: env/Scripts/activate
--Then: pip install -r requirements.txt (this will install everything in the requirements.txt file)
+- Then: pip install -r requirements.txt (this will install everything in the requirements.txt file)

 Run:
 To run the project: python main.py